reemkassim/ecommerce-sales-customer-analysis/README.md

 ## Project Overview

-This project analyzes Brazilian e-commerce sales and customer data to identify trends in sales performance, customer purchasing behavior, payment methods, product categories, geographic performance, and delivery times.
+This project analyses Brazilian e-commerce sales and customer data to identify trends in sales performance, customer purchasing behaviour, payment methods, product categories, geographic performance, and delivery times.

 The analysis was performed using **MySQL and Power BI** to turn raw e-commerce data into meaningful business insights and an interactive dashboard.